Anuiel/dla-hw1/README.md

 ## About

-This repository contains a template for solving ASR task with PyTorch.
-This template branch is a part of the [HSE DLA course](https://github.com/markovka17/dla) ASR homework.
-Some parts of the code are missing (or do not follow the most optimal design choices...) and students are required to fill these parts themselves (as well as writing their own models, etc.).
+This repository contains a project for solving ASR task with PyTorch.
+This project is a part of the [HSE DLA course](https://github.com/markovka17/dla) ASR homework.

 See the task assignment [here](https://github.com/markovka17/dla/tree/2024/hw1_asr).

 ## Installation

+It is recomened to install Python 3.12.7.
+It is not guaratnee to work with other versions

 Follow these steps to install the project: